madebits/madebits.github.io/blog/2019/2019-03-25-MongoDb-with-SSL.md

 <!--- tags: mongodb, rabbitmq -->

-Use of self-signed certificates for SSL provides freedom generate as many of them as needed conveniently on our own and it comes handy for internal infrastructure.
+SSL *self-signed* certificates for SSL provides a convenient mechanism to manage security for internal infrastructure.
 I show here how to enable SSL from both [MongoDb](https://docs.mongodb.com/manual/tutorial/configure-ssl/) and [RabbitMQ](https://www.rabbitmq.com/ssl.html) using same certificate.
-Only server is authenticated to clients via SSL, any client can be connected to servers if credentials are known to client (so we rely here on having long *passwords* for clients).
+Only server is authenticated to clients via SSL in this configuration.
+Any client can be connected to servers if authentication credentials are known to client.

 <div id='toc'></div>